 Bent-Over Barbell Row vs Deadlift – Performance Differences

-But before we begin with the proper form, remember to always warm-up before the workout.
-You can also use a weightlifting belt for added safety or try to do the heavier lift first to make sure that you can lift as much weight as possible.
+But before you begin with the proper form, remember to always warm-up before the workout.
+You can also use a weightlifting belt for added safety.
+Or try to do the heavier lift first to make sure that you can lift as much weight as possible.

 Now, let’s find out how the two workouts differ in form.